5 Ways to Save Money by Making Coffee at Home

 - Buy coffee beans from your favorite roaster.
 Not only are you supporting small business, but you're also supporting the specialty coffee ecosystem to produce quality beans and saving so much per cup.
-At 2 tablespoons a cup (14 grams) and a 12 oz bag (340 grams) at $15, you're getting 48 cups of coffee per bag at about 31¢ a cup (45¢ if you include shipping).
+With the "golden ratio" of 1 tablespoon of coffee per 6 ounces water and a 12 oz bag (340 grams) at $15, you're getting 48 servings of coffee per bag at about $0.31 a serving ($0.45 if you include shipping).
+If you're using 2 tablespoons, it's $0.62/serving.
 For the price of 3 lattes at a coffee shop, you could get 48 cups of coffee at home with specialty Vietnamese coffee beans!

 - Buy your coffee beans in bulk!
 Buying in bulk saves even more money when you break it down to the cost per cup.
 For those who want to set it and get it, our coffee subscription ensures that you get coffee regularly and save money doing it.

 - Get a grinder and grind your own coffee.
 Purchasing whole bean coffee and grinding it yourself ensures its shelf life (whole beans stay fresher for much longer).
 This way, you don't end up throwing out coffee because it no longer tastes its best.
 Also, grinding your own coffee allows you to control the size and quantity of coffee, once again ensuring no waste!